epiStoa in a nutshell

 Knowledge of the Ancient Languages can therefore markedly facilitate the study of these fields.

-The European Values and the Ancient Languages do not automatically self-perpetuate.
+The European Values and the Ancient Languages are not automatically self-perpetuating.

-Upholding them for a peaceful future rather requires continual effort.
+Upholding them for a peaceful future rather requires constant effort